triggerdotdev/examples/product-image-generator/README.md

 ### Adding Generation Styles

-Add a new style key in `generate-and-upload-image.ts` inside `stylePrompts` and wire a corresponding button/card in `app/page.tsx`.
+Add a new style key in `generate-image-and-upload.ts` inside `stylePrompts` and wire a corresponding button/card in `app/page.tsx`.

 ### Modifying Image Dimensions